 - Talk to a professional who knows your situation - This could be someone from school or college, your GP, social worker or health visitor (if you have one).
 Discuss whether the child or young person would benefit from an appointment at Mindsight Surrey CAMHS and ask them to make a referral for you.

-- Acccess our CAMHS One Stop. - we have a single point of contact for referrals and booking appointments.
+- Access our CAMHS Single Point of Access - we have a single point of contact for referrals and booking appointments.
 Call on 0300 222 5755 for help.